What is Respect in Marriage?

 Dr. John Gottman has researched respect for almost forty years.
 The Gottman Method of Couples Therapy describes a couples’ “friendship system, with particular emphasis on turning towards, fondness, and admiration.
-Gottman therapists have always viewed respect as the bedrock of a strong marriage.
+Gottman therapists have always viewed respect as the bedrock of a healthy marriage.

-Because respect is so critically important, I will discuss the essential research on how respect operates in marriage, the essential factors required to maintain and revive respect in couples therapy, and the hard science concerning the benefits of enjoying respect, as well as the pitfalls of its absence.
+Because respect is so critically important, I will discuss the essential research on how respect operates in marriage, the critical factors required to maintain and revive respect in couples therapy, and the hard science concerning the benefits of enjoying respect, as well as the pitfalls of its absence.